-Whilst a list of exemptions is useful we acknowledge it is difficult to provide an exhaustive definitive list.
+While a list of exemptions is useful the Council acknowledges that it is difficult to provide an exhaustive and definitive list.
 It is important for the industry including those involved in the design, construction and inspection of buildings for there to be clear agreement on the types of materials and components that are exempt from the requirements.
-This list may need to be periodically updated as further components with negligible impact on fire spread are identified or a mechanism included by which these can be deemed to be exempt. i.e. a 'catch all' clause.
+This list may need to be periodically updated as further components with negligible impact on fire spread are identified or a mechanism is included by which these can be deemed to be exempt. i.e. a 'catch all' clause.
+This would have to be carefully worded however.

-Research carried out on behalf of Ministry of Housing, Communities and Local Government (MHCLG) in England indicates that products with a polyethylene core are by far the most hazardous cladding materials of those tested1 post Grenfell fire tragedy.
+Research carried out on behalf of Ministry of Housing, Communities and Local Government (MHCLG) in England indicates that products with a polyethylene core are by far the most hazardous cladding materials of those tested post Grenfell fire tragedy.
 In New South Wales, Australia, the use of Aluminium Composite Metal (ACM) cladding (with a core comprised of 30% or more polyethylene by mass) has been banned with exceptions, in various buildings.
 As the use of polyethylene cored products as cladding materials poses such a high fire risk, we would like to hear views on an outright ban of their use on any buildings, regardless of height or purpose.
 The thinking would be to apply the ban to any metal composite panel (including but not limited to zinc and copper) with a core comprised of greater than 30% polyethylene by mass.

 B8.
 Do you agree metal composite panels with a polyethylene core of 30% or more should be banned from being used in external wall construction of any building regardless of height or purpose?
 If no please explain why.

-Yes No 🗵 No view
+Yes D No No view D Comments (if any):

-Comments (if any):
+The Council is fully aware of the highly flammable nature of polyethylene and the risk in certain buildings but, would have no evidence that would allow the Council to form a strong opinion that these materials should be banned on buildings of any height or purpose.

-We are fully aware of the highly flammable nature of polyethylene and the risk in certain buildings but we would have no evidence that would allow us to form a strong opinion that these materials should be banned on buildings of any height or purpose.
-We would certainly see merit and would welcome a ban on any highly flammable cladding panels or materials on the external walls on a range of buildings especially those that contain a sleeping risk, irrespective of height.
+The Council would certainly see merit and would welcome a ban on any highly flammable cladding panels or materials on the external walls on a range of buildings especially those that contain a sleeping risk, irrespective of height.

-We do acknowledge however the decision on which buildings this particular material should be banned is difficult and perhaps that leads to the conclusion that an outright ban is the only option.
-Outside a full ban this should be based on risk to occupants and the consequences of a fully involved cladding fire which is the worst case scenario.
+The Council does acknowledge the decision to which buildings using this particular material should be banned is difficult and perhaps leads to the conclusion that an outright ban is the only option.
+Outside a full ban this should be based on the risk to occupants and the consequences of a fully involved cladding fire which is the worst case scenario.